 2. Industrial inspection

 Another interesting application of drones is the industrial inspection of large and difficult to reach structures.
 The inspection of the roof of a large chemical tank was never been an easy task.
 Drones can go into hard to reach and/or the hazardous areas and can transmit pictures.
-A radioactive heavy water leak in the boiler room of a nuclear power plant can now be located with an ease by deploying a drone and without exposing any worker.
+We can deploy a drone to detect a radioactive heavy water leak in the boiler room of a nuclear power plant.
+This will avoid the radioactive exposure to any worker.
 Similarly, inspection of very narrow areas can be performed with small size or tiny drones.
 If the temperatures are high in our target area, then we have the option to make drones with materials which could withstand high temperatures.
 So there are a lot of options at our disposal to make use of the technology.

 3. First aid and medical supplies